 Obstructive apnea, the most common type, is often treated by cosmetic dentists who are trained in laser dentistry.
 This type of sleep apnea can be treated using a number of advanced methods, including dental appliances, typically worn at night, tongue-retaining devices, repositioning of the jaw and in some cases surgery.
 The most common symptoms of sleep apnea are gasping for air and/or choking during sleep, as well as loud snoring.

-Many cosmetic dentistry patients in the D.C. area have visited Ingber Dental in search of a successful remedy for sleep apnea.
+Many patients have visited Ingber Dental in search of a successful remedy for sleep apnea.
 In fact, Dr. Ingber works with his associate, Dr. Charles Porvaznik, and a number of highly regarded practitioners, including a maxillofacial surgeon who can help.
 In addition to sleep apnea, Dr. Ingber offers TMJ therapy.
 He also performs a number of teeth restoration procedures, including dental bridges, dental crowns, teeth whitening, porcelain veneers and the advanced dental implants procedure.

 To learn more about treating sleep apnea in Washington, D.C. with Dr. Kenneth Ingber and schedule a consultation, call (202) 331-7474 today.